bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_1.md

 due_date: 2023-01-18
 ---

+* * *
+> **Announcement**
+>
+> Typically, if you can't make it to class for any reason on a given Wednesday for a Tutorial, you can just submit it remotely.
+However, if you can't attend our usual class time on Wednesdays (or feel more comfortable in a quieter/smaller setting), but would still like help completing the tutorial, we now have a selection of Alternate Tutorial Times available each Wednesday afternoon and evening.
+You can see them on the same OH spreadsheet as usual.

+* * *

 This tutorial is a warmup for HW 2.
 Please download the starter file and complete the instructions outlined below.

 If you've never done this before, there are a lot of little typing / logic / conceptual mistakes that **everyone** makes.
 Please pay careful attention and help each other complete the assignment!